hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - CLI command used to enable URL filtering support for shortened URLs on the Cisco ESA: <code style="color: #bb6600;">websecurityadvancedconfig</code>

+- Advanced Phishing Protection (not on WSA)
+  - sensor-based solution
+  - another layer of defense
+  - real-time understanding of sender
+  - auto remove malacious emails
+  - detailed visibility into email attack activity
+  - prevention: compromised accounts, social engineering, phishing, ransomware, zero-day attacks and spoofing
+  - provide sender authentication and BEC detection capabilities
+  - use advanced machine learning techniques, real-time behavior analytics, relationship modeling, and telemetry to protect against identity deception-based threats
+  - use <span style="color: #bb6600;">machine learning and real-time behavior analytics</span>
+  - benefits
+    - The Sensor-based solution can be rapidly deployed to ensure that your users are fully protected from damaging breaches.
+    - Provides <span style="color: #bb6600;">another layer of defense</span> to more effectively secure your email environment.
+    - Gain a real-time understanding of senders, learn, and authenticate email identities and behavioral relationships to protect against BEC attacks.
+    - Automatically <span style="color: #bb6600;">remove malicious emails</span> from the recipient’s inbox and calls out identity deception techniques to prevent wire fraud or other advanced attacks.
+    - Get detailed visibility into email attack activity, including total messages secured and attacks prevented.
+    - Prevents the following:
+      - Attacks that use compromised accounts and social engineering.
+      - Phishing, ransomware, zero-day attacks and spoofing.
+      - BEC with no malicious payload or URL.
+    - functions does the Cisco Advanced Phishing Protection solution perform in trying to protect from phishing attacks: <span style="color: #bb6600;">determine if the email messages are malicious</span> and <span style="color: #bb6600;">provide a defense for on-premises email deployments</span>

 - <mark style="background: #e0ffff;">Web Security Appliance (WSA)</mark>
   - including a web proxy, a threat analytics engine, antimalware engine, policy management, and reporting in a single physical or virtual appliance
   - main purpose: protect users from accessing malicious websites and being infected by malware